grantcarthew/auto-tech/index.md

-# Automation Technology

-This is a list of links related to automation across all industries.

 As I come across information related to automating a currently human dominated field I add the links of interest below in chronological order.
 I am also adding links related to [Universal Basic Income](https://en.wikipedia.org/wiki/Basic_income) which is the current approch to handle the loss of working class jobs due to automation.

 [Who am I?](https://github.com/grantcarthew)